 - migrate.
 Migrating data from Spectrum Scale to GHI. - purge.
 Punching holes or purging data from Spectrum Scale. - stage.
 Synchronous recall of data from HPSS. - recall.
 Asynchronous recall of data from HPSS. - reset.
 Resetting attributes from a Spectrum Scale file so that it no longer points to an HPSS file. - backup.
 Backing up the metadata from Spectrum Scale to HPSS. - restore.
-Restoring the metadata from a GHI backup to Spectrum Scale. - sort_TS.
-Used by ghi_stage; sorting the files into tape set list. - order_TS.
-Used by ghi_stage; ordering the tape set lists to minimize tape mounts. - TS_recall.
-Used by ghi_stage; recalling the sorted data from HPSS.
+Restoring the metadata from a GHI backup to Spectrum Scale. - sort\TS.
+Used by ghi\stage; sorting the files into tape unit list. - order\TS.
+Used by ghi\stage; ordering the tape unit lists. - TS\recall.
+Used by ghi\stage; recalling data from HPSS.